uofthcdslab/Child-Welfare-Project/README.md

-### This repository is dedicated to the Child Welfare System (CWS) research project in Milwaukee in collaboration with SaintA.
+### This repository is dedicated to the Child Welfare System (CWS) research project in collaboration with SaintA in Milwaukee, WI.